Human Rights Watch: ‘Sudan should accelerate legal and institutional reform’

 Sudan’s transitional government should accelerate legal and institutional reform and visible progress on domestic justice initiatives, Human Rights Watch (HRW) said yesterday, following its first official visit to the country in over 14 years.
 International donors should expedite assistance to support the transitional government’s reform agenda.

-The HRW delegation not only met El Burhan, but also Sudan’s Prime Minister Abdallah Hamdok and Minister of Justice Nasreldin Abdelbar.
+The HRW delegation met Lt Gen Abdelfattah El Burhan, Chairman of Sudan’s Sovereign Council, and Sudan’s Prime Minister Abdallah Hamdok and Minister of Justice Nasreldin Abdelbari.

 “Sudan’s leaders confirmed to us in our meetings that they are committed to ensuring genuine reforms and bringing to justice those responsible for the most serious violations,” said Kenneth Roth, executive director of Human Rights Watch.